resema/cheatsheets/cpsa-f.md

 # 3. Specification and communication of software architectures
 ## 3.1.
 Quality requirements for technical documentation (R1)

 > Software architects know the quality requirements of technical documentation and can consider and fulfil those when documenting systems:
 > - **understandability**, **correctnes**, **efficiency**, **appropriateness** and **maintainability**
 > - **form**, **content** and **level of detail** tailored to the stakeholders

-> They know that only the target audiences can assess the understandability of technical documentation.
+> Software architects know that only the target audiences can assess the understandability of technical documentation.
 >
 ---
 ## 3.2.
 Describe and communicate software architectures (R1, R3)

 > Software architect are able to: (R1)
 > - **documented and communicate architectures for corresponding stakeholders**, thereby addressing different target groups, e.g. management, development teams, QA, other architects, and additional stakeholders
 > - **consolidate and harmonize the style and content of contributions** from differnet groups of authors